Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 I couldn’t talk about Szechenyi baths, and not mention the Sparties!
 What is that?
 Sparties are bath parties taking place in the Szechenyi baths on saturday nights, from 10pm to 3am.
 I didn’t test out, but hey!
 Why not give it a try?
 From what I heard, this is where you realize people from Hungary know how to party!
 When you mix thermal baths, people half naked and alcohol in your blood, it often ends up in debauchery!

 Szechenyi baths, like other thermal baths, have to be tested out if you go to Budapest.
 I’ve been there because of its iconic status, and unlike other thermal baths, anyone can go there -some thermal baths only accept men or women, depending on the day-, and it’s still a nice place!
 Do not hesitate!
 Going to Budapest?
 Here are the best hotels in Budapest!
 If you spend some time in the country, check out this list of places to visit in Hungary!

 - Do not leave home without a travel insurance.

 - Bring flip-flops, the floor is slippery and not completely clean in some places

-- Bathing cap mandatory to swim in the pool (not in the thermal bath, in the swimming pools!)
+- A bathing cap is mandatory to swim in the pool (not in the thermal bath, in the swimming pools!)

 - It’s possible to buy a towel if you forget yours.